 - Entrances and exits

-- · Location of firefighting equipment
+- Location of firefighting equipment

 - Location of first aid equipment

+- Location of the emergency siren

 - Emergency assembly areas

 All SCEE employees are to familiarise themselves as to the location of exits, fire extinguishers and equipment, first aid kits and muster points.
-New employees will get exposure to the Evacuation Map during their induction.
-Should there be any concerns regarding the accuracy of the Evacuation Map they should be raised with site management at the earliest opportunity.
+New employees will get exposure to the evacuation map during their induction.
+Should there be any concerns regarding the accuracy of the evacuation map they should be raised with site management at the earliest opportunity.
 Personnel should only attempt to fight a fire if they are trained and confident to do so.